deeplearning4j/deeplearning4j/eigenvector.md

 Now let's imagine the die is loaded, it comes up "three" on five out of six rolls, and we figure out the game is rigged.
 Suddenly the amount of surprise produced with each roll by this die is greatly reduced.
 We understand a trend in the die's behavior that gives us greater predictive capacity.

-The transfer of that information, in which what we don't know becomes what we know, represents a change in entropy.
+The transfer of that information, in which *what we don't know* becomes *what we know*, represents a change in entropy.
 Insight decreases the entropy of the system.
 Get information, reduce entropy.
 This is information gain.
 (And yes, informational entropy is subjective, in that it depends on what we know about the system at hand.)

 So each principal component cutting through the scatterplot represents a decrease in the system's entropy, in its unpredictability.
 It so happens that explaining the shape of the data one principal component at a time, beginning with the component that accounts for the most variance, is similar to walking data through a decision tree.